781.281.8078

 Diabetes Myth 9: Diabetes Always Leads to Amputation and Blindness

-If diabetes is carefully and well managed, amputation and blindness are very rare.
-There have been some inevitable cases where diabetes resulted in long-term blood vessel damage.
-This could lead to complications like amputation, kidney failure, heart disease, blindness, nerve damage, foot ulcers, and even strokes.
-If diabetes is managed properly, these complications are avoidable.
-Diabetic patients need regular feet, eye, and kidney screenings to monitor these conditions.
+If individuals manage diabetes carefully and effectively, occurrences of amputation and blindness are very rare.
+However, some cases of diabetes have led to long-term blood vessel damage, resulting in complications such as amputation, kidney failure, heart disease, blindness, nerve damage, foot ulcers, and even strokes.
+Proper management of diabetes can prevent these complications.
+Diabetic patients should undergo regular screenings for their feet, eyes, and kidneys to monitor these conditions.

 10 Diabetes Myths